vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 ## Error handling

 Any error thrown within a loader will make the navigation fail.

-If a request fails, the user can catch the error in the loader and return it differently

-TODO: expand
+Differently from returning a value, a throw value will immediately reject the Data fetching Promise and `selectNavigationResult()` isn't called.

+Errors are handled by the [Vue Router's error handling](https://router.vuejs.org/api/interfaces/router.html#onerror) and can be intercepted by the `onError` hook.

 ## AbortSignal